Nazarian24/Detective-Mystery-Game/README.md

 In this game, you take the role as a Detective.
 Whilst out on one of your jobs, you are suddently knocked out and kidnapped!
 You wake up in a room with multiple doors, each containg a puzzle for you to solve, will you escape and figure out who or what has you trapped here, or fail to do so?

+## Languages used and Implementation
+This project was constructed with HTML, CSS and inline Javascript.

 ## Features
 - 🕵️ **Intriguing Storylines**: Dive into multiple captivating mysteries, each with unique plots and twists.
 - 🔍 **Clue Collection**: Explore crime scenes and gather vital clues to piece together the puzzle.